maximtrp/scikit-na/docs/source/stats.rst

 freq    129     515  1                       1                     107     470        4       7
 ======  ======  ===  ======================  ====================  ======  ====  ======  ======

-Let's check there results by hand:
+Let's check the results by hand:

 .. code:: python